 FOLLOW-UP ACTIONS TO BE TAKEN:

 1. Jos will contact AACM (AZ Association of Community Managers) to see if there are other management companies that would fit our parameters.
+(I thought this was the motion and not the paragraph above.
+I could have remembered this incorrectly)

 2. Jos will approach HOAMCO to find out if they might be a company we could contract with.